 - Does not exist

 Due to relatively high spend, high competition and ease of securing the services, this category falls into being LEVERAGE.
-Yet, some technology issues may place this category into the BOTTLENECK quadrant, due to proprietary design of drill bits that are critical to the buyer.
+Yet, some technology issues may place this category into the LEVERAGE quadrant, due to proprietary design of drill bits that are critical to the buyer.

 Cost & Price Analysis

 Prices for drill bits have always been driven by fundamentals of supply and demand.
 In the long run, prices for drill bits will not exhibit high volatility and will remain below 2-3% annual price increase, if any, due to competition and the nature and design of the drill bits, i.e. size, basic technology and design do not change.
 Steel prices and oil price would have the highest impact on drill bits prices.
-The major driver that may significantly change the prices for drill bits is technological breakthrough that makes the bits more expensive, i.e. different type of materials.
+The major driver that may significantly change the prices for drill bits is a technological breakthrough that makes the bits more expensive, i.e. different type of materials.

 Price skimming is a very common approach by service companies, i.e. a service company would charge a premium for a drill bit that produces significant benefits for an operator.

 Drill bits are made of steel and other commodity materials, with steel being more than 80% of the material composition.
-As such fluctuations in steel prices impacts the cost of manufacturing the bits.
-R&D costs play a significant role as well, as it is technological innovation that makes drill bit companies competitive.
+As such fluctuations in steel prices impact the cost of manufacturing the bits.
+R&D costs play a significant role as well, as it is a technological innovation that makes drill bit companies competitive.
 Engineering new designs and material selection for a particular application is manpower intensive, hence increases R&D costs significantly.

 Total Cost of Ownership